 }

-Once you have thoroughly tested the integration using the test mode and are confident it's working correctly:
+Once you have thoroughly tested the integration and are confident it is working correctly:

 config: {